THE ALBERTA

 -

-Figures 1 - 6 compare the progress of the zone pair members in reducing collisions.
+Figures 1-6 compare the progress of the zone member pairs in reducing collisions.

 DRIVER ERRORS

-Fig. 7 shows the pattern of driver actions that led to fatal and injury collisions.
+Fig. 7 shows the pattern of driver actions that have led to fatal and injury collisions.

 A Complication